-Here are some of the simplest strategies for prevention of hearing loss are mentioned below:
+Here are some of the simplest strategies for the prevention of hearing loss are mentioned below:

-- Children immunization against childhood diseases, such as meningitis, measles, rubella, and mumps
+- Children's immunization against childhood diseases, such as meningitis, measles, rubella, and mumps

-- Immunizing of women belonging to the reproductive age against rubella
+- Immunizing women belonging to the reproductive age against rubella

 - Preventing cytomegalovirus infections in pregnant women.
 This can be done through good hygiene.

 - Strengthening of maternal and child health programs.